rbontekoe/BAWJ/docs/src/chapter1.md

-# 1. The Final Application
+# 1. The Application

 ## The Application Architecture

-We will look at the module AppliAR.jl.
-To gain some experience, we begin with building the module `Accounts.` in chapter 2.
+Before we will look at the module AppliAR.jl we begin with building the module `Accounts` in chapter 2 to gain some experience.

 AR is short for Accounts Receivable.
 We test the module with two supporting packages: AppliSales.jl and AppliGeneralLedger.jl.